 Fleeing the scene of a car accident that caused injury or death is a category B felony and can be penalized with up to two years in prison, a fine of $2,000 to $5,000, and your license may be suspended or revoked.

-If you are facing charges for "hit and run," contact a criminal defense attorney for a free consultation on how best to fight those charges and keep you in the clear.
+If you are facing charges for "hit and run," contact a criminal defense lawyer for a free consultation on how best to fight those charges and keep you in the clear.